dominikg/tsconfck/docs/benchmark.md

 This is great news and most likely attributed to the rework of the cache and using callbacks instead of adding more promises to the mix.
 The impact on vite however remains to be seen as it isn't clear if it had much of a negative influence before

-### tsconfck@3 is within margin of baseline under load
+### tsconfck@3 is hardly outside of margin of baseline under load

-One could say it's background noise.
+It's mostly background noise.
 Not completely true but for sure it doesn't get in the way.

 ### parseNative with caching is surprisingly competitive